BitcoinDesign/Guide/guide/payments/send.md

 **Amount**

 If no amount is provided via a payment request, manual entry should be simple and convenient so users don’t accidentally send an incorrect amount.
-The amount should be displayed in both bitcoin or satoshi value, as well as the user’s local currency.
+The amount should be displayed in bitcoin or satoshi value, as well as the user’s local currency.
 Options to quickly toggle between them should be available.
 More on the [Units & Symbols page]({{ '/guide/payments/units-and-symbols/' | relative_url }}).

 **Meta data**